thebeastjk/Python-Chatbot/README.md

 Resources contains all the logic needed to make the audio work for the AI, some different modules to make it easier to code in voice recognition and speech.
 Feel free to use the code there, as it's really just `Speech_Recognition` and `PyTtsx3` put in one file

+## Speech

+The name is misleading, but import this file gives an easy way to talk to the openai api, if you're looking to set it up, check ChatBot.py to see how to I did it.
+Again, feel free to use this wherever you want. *Requires* `Openai` *and* `dotenv`